• About

 • Statement on membership (members or none)

-See Section 501(c)(3) for federal tax exemption of nonprofit US organizations[5].
+See Section 501(c)(3) for federal tax exemption of nonprofit US organizations [5].
 Your tax-exempt status allows you to partake in fundraising programs.
-You can also receive tax-deductible donations, qualify for a state gambling license, and more.
+You can also receive tax-deductible donations, qualify for a state gambling license for raffles and bingo nights, and more.
+Once incorporated, your booster club becomes a separate legal entity—which is why general liability insurance and embezzlement insurance are essential to protect both the organization and its volunteers.

 Economic Impact: Nonprofits employ tens of millions of people in the US.
-They have payrolls that exceed most other US industries, including finance, transportation, and construction[6].
+They have payrolls that exceed most other US industries, including finance, transportation, and construction [6].
+Parent-run organizations like booster clubs, PTAs, and PTOs represent thousands of these nonprofits nationwide.

 #5 Prepare Your Bylaws